-Tree and Shrub Management; Application for an Exemption Under Nature Conservation Law
+Tree and Shrub Management Measures; Application for an Exemption Under Nature Conservation Law

 Certain parts of the landscape are protected by law.
 If you wish to deviate from the prohibitions, you will need an exemption unless a statutory exception applies.